RahulGautamSingh/tomie_mock/README.md

 -> npm start to run the backend

-To test the full application run the backendd and frontend at the same time.
+To test the full application run the backend and frontend at the same time.

 # Images